Ecology · Eco-construction

 May 2025 · 5 min read

 When we renovated La Roquette, the question of wastewater treatment came up very early.
 Situated on the banks of the Lot, our responsibility towards the river was clear.
-We chose phytoremediation — a natural, silent and beautiful solution.
+We chose phytoremediation following the Anne Rivière system — a natural, silent and beautiful solution.

 What is phytoremediation?

 Phytoremediation, or constructed wetland treatment, is a system for treating greywater using plants and soil micro-organisms.
-In practice, wastewater (shower, washbasin, kitchen) passes through one or more gravel-filled basins planted with aquatic or semi-aquatic vegetation — reeds, bulrushes, marsh irises, rushes.
-These plants do not treat the water directly: it is the bacteria living in their roots and in the gravel that do the work.
+In practice, wastewater (shower, washbasin, kitchen) passes through one or more basins filled with gravel or clay pebbles, planted with aquatic or semi-aquatic vegetation — reeds, bulrushes, marsh irises, rushes.
+These plants do not treat the water directly: it is the bacteria living in their roots and in the substrate that do the work.
 The plants oxygenate the substrate and create ideal conditions for these micro-organisms to thrive.

 At the output of the system, the filtered water can rejoin the natural environment (subject to compliant analyses) or be reused for irrigation.
 At La Roquette, the phytoremediation pond feeds a wetland area on the edge of the property, which attracts frogs, salamanders and dragonflies.